Get a free, no obligation personal loan quote with rates as low as 9.99%

 Things To Keep In Mind When Buying A Car At An Auction

-When you go to purchase a car at an auction, there are a few key factors to consider.
+There are a few key factors to consider before buying a car at an auction.
 The key to succeeding in any large purchase is research and preparation.
 So long as you keep your priorities fixed in your mind, you can have a good auction experience.

 Know Your Budget

-When you’re buying the vehicle (unless it’s something you plan to repair as a hobby), make sure that it is road-worthy.
+When you’re buying the vehicle, make sure that it is road-worthy.
 Certain jurisdictions preclude the registration of vehicles once they reach a certain age.
 Ensure that you can actually use the vehicle you’re getting.

 Bring Help

 Auctions can get overwhelming.
-By going with a trusted friend, you can ensure that you don’t get caught up in the action.
+By going with a trusted friend, you’ll have someone to help prevent yourself from getting caught up in the action.
 It helps you stick to a budget and can make the process more enjoyable.
-If you’re doing the process online, video chat with a friend to talk through your ideas on bidding.

-Watch Out For Used Car Dealerships At Auction
+Watch Out For Used Car Dealerships At Auctions

 Auctions are businesses too; and, in order to stay that way, they need to make a profit.
-If you make the winning bid on a car, then you are expected to pay a fee to the auction house (or virtual auction house).
-Typically in the range of $500, this is to pay for the service of accessing the auction itself.
-It’s a fair component of the auctioning game, but it must be factored into your bottom-line budget.
+If you make the winning bid on a car, you’re expected to pay a fee to the auction house.
+These fees are typically based on the final sale price of the vehicle and can cost you hundreds of dollars that you should budget for.

 Car Auction FAQs